amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 44.)
 What is try-with-resource - Virtusa
 45.)
 What is fail fast & fail safe - DansakeIT
 46.)
-How do you Implement a Concurrent HashMap - DansakeIT
+How do you Implement a Concurrent HashMap - DansakeIT 47.)
+With two threads printing odd and even, how to print sequence of number - Rapido
 ```

 # SQL Interview Questions